zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 * **routes.gatewayUrl** (XML Path: /instance/metadata/apiml.routes.${route-prefix}.gatewayUrl)

-    TODO: ` ???
-HOW ???`
-    The gatewayUrl parameter specifies the portion of the endpoint URL on the gateway, .
+    The gatewayUrl parameter specifies the portion of the gateway URL which is replaced by the serviceUrl path part

 * **routes.serviceUrl** (XML Path: /instance/metadata/apiml.routes.${route-prefix}.serviceUrl)

-    TODO: ` ???
-HOW ???`
-    The serviceUrl parameter points to the target endpoint on the gateway.
+    The serviceUrl parameter provides a portion of the service instance URL path which replaces the gatewayUrl part (see `gatewayUrl`).

 **Note** The routes configuration used for a direct REST call to register a service, must also contain a prefix before the gatewayUrl and serviceUrl.
 This prefix is used to differentiate the routes.
 It is automatically calculated by the API ML enabler, but must by provided manually when XML configuration is used.